jpmendeziii/Election_Analysis/README.md

 ## Project Overview

 ### A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
-In this audit, the following objectives are listed below.
+In this audit, the following objectives are listed below:
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.